sts10/squawk/README.md

 ## Development/Contribution

 Want to contribute?
-We're currently/always working on writing more Rspec tests.
+We're currently/always working on writing more Rspec tests

 ## Authors